Truth Marks

 Photo: Johannes Richter / Illustration: Ulrike Schell (Bikini Kommando)

-English author Julia Davis writes about her family’s relationship with Chemnitz, which they had to leave in the 1930s.
-Julia runs writing workshops for people of all ages, bringing to life what it was like to have to flee your home town.
-By inventing and telling stories, she links different eras and brings people together.
-Participants from different countries experience Chemnitz through pen, paper and new media, using translation apps to help them create their own collages and stories in their native languages.
-The poems and short stories they craft can travel from smartphone to smartphone, while images and sounds conjure up a rich narrative world that reaches across the generations.
+The English author Julia Davis writes about her family's relationship with Chemnitz.
+They had to leave the city in the 1930s.
+In writing workshops, she made the circumstances accessible to older and younger people.
+By telling and inventing stories, she brought time and people together.
+The participants experienced Chemnitz with pen, paper and new media.
+They came from different countries.
+Translation apps helped the participants to create their own collages and stories in their native languages.
+Poems and short stories were created.
+Images and sounds created a rich narrative world that spans generations.

 Julia Davis